sitedata/openproducer-platform/wp-content/plugins/the-events-calendar/readme.txt

 Tags: events, calendar, event, schedule, organizer Donate link: https://evnt.is/29
 Requires at least: 4.9.14
-Stable tag: 5.4.0
+Stable tag: 5.4.0.1
 Tested up to: 5.7.0
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Events Calendar is a carefully crafted, extensible plugin that lets you easily manage and share events.
-Beautiful.
-Solid.
-Awesome.
+The Events Calendar is the number one calendar plugin for WordPress.
+Easily create and manage events (including virtual events!) on your WordPress site with The Events Calendar free plugin.

 == Description ==

-Easily create and manage an events calendar on your website with [The Events Calendar](https://evnt.is/mj).
-Whether your events are in-person or virtual events, this plugin boasts professional features backed by our world-class team of developers and designers.
+Easily create and manage an events calendar on your WordPress site with [The Events Calendar](https://evnt.is/mj) free plugin.
+Whether your events are in-person or virtual events, this WordPress calendar plugin boasts professional features backed by our world-class team of developers and designers.

 https://vimeo.com/425323974